jxbha/liquid/docs/architecture.md

 ## Overview

 **liquid** is a self-hosted infrastructure platform designed to automate the provisioning and configuration of a Kubernetes-based private environment.
-It leverages open-source tooling to manage VMs, images, packages, and workloads in a fully reproducible way.
+It leverages open-source tooling to manage VMs, images, packages, and workloads in an (eventually) fully reproducible way.

 ---